tybant0427/creative_dev/README.md

 ## Roadmap

-- Improve functionality of adding and storing favorites.
+- Improve functionality of adding and storing favorites projects.
 - Add notification of login/logout status.
-- Add more SNA's besides the ones we provied.
 - Improve UI/UX
+- Add censorship to comments and username displayed on the page.